Umm Bab

-Umm Bab (أم باب) is a settlement in Qatar, located in the municipality of Al-Shahaniya.
+Umm Bab (أم باب) is a settlement in western Qatar, located in the municipality of Al-Shahaniya.
 It used to be part of the Al Rayyan municipality and prior to that part of Al Jemailiya municipality before the latter was incorporated into Al Rayyan.
 Umm Bab is well known locally for Al Khraij Beach, which is also known as 'Palm Tree Beach' owing to a small cluster of palm trees situated off the shoreline.

 Aside from accommodating Qatar's first major non-oil related industry in the form of a cement processing facility which began operation in 1969, there also exists minor oil and gas separation facilities within the settlement.

 Etymology

 The settlement derived its name from local geographical features.
 Umm Bab translates to "mother of gateway".
 The "gateway" portion of the name refers to a narrow path or opening in the area surrounded by two small hills which resemble a gateway.